Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 7. Have a human reviewer determine the appropriate action.
 8. Monitor the outcome after any action.

-The model is therefore a **prioritization system**, not an automated content editing system.
+The model is therefore a prioritization system, not an automated content editing system.

-A high model score means:
+A high model score means **review earlier**.

-> **Review earlier.**

-It does not mean:

-> **Automatically rewrite, expand, protect, or prune the page.**
+It does not mean **automatically rewrite, expand, protect, or prune the page**.

----

 ## 8. Ranked Recommendations

 The model results support the following ranked operational recommendations.

-### Recommendation 1 — Review the highest ranked pages first
+### Recommendation 1: Review the highest ranked pages first

 Use the Random Forest ranking to create the initial small review queue.

 This is supported by the held out **Precision@20 of 0.90**, where 18 of the top 20 ranked test pages were positive under the observed declining label.

+These pages should receive the earliest human review.

-### Recommendation 2 — Investigate before editing
+### Recommendation 2: Investigate before editing

 A high score should trigger investigation rather than an automatic content change.

-Review available context such as:
+Review available context such as CTR, average position, traffic, impressions, content age, freshness, and engagement signals.

-* CTR
-* Average position
-* Traffic
-* Impressions
-* Content age
-* Freshness
-* Engagement signals

 The objective is to determine whether the observed decline represents a meaningful content opportunity.

-### Recommendation 3 — Match the action to the page evidence
+### Recommendation 3: Match the action to the page evidence

-After human review, a surfaced page may be appropriate for:
+After human review, a surfaced page may be appropriate for refresh, expansion, monitoring, protection, or no immediate change.

-* Refresh
-* Expansion
-* Monitoring
-* Protection
-* No immediate change

 The model does not independently determine which action is correct.

-### Recommendation 4 — Use the queue to allocate limited review time
+### Recommendation 4: Use the queue to allocate limited review time

 The strongest operational value of the model is prioritization.

 Instead of reviewing every page equally, the team can begin with the highest ranked candidates and expand the review queue if capacity allows.

-### Recommendation 5 — Keep human review as the final decision point
+### Recommendation 5: Keep human review as the final decision point

 The model should remain a decision support tool.